vahidalvandi/v2ray-docker-compose/README.md

 The solution uses V2Ray on the upstream server, using the Shadowsocks protocol for communication with the relay server.
 The relay server provides **Shadowsocks** protocol for users, in addition to Socks5 and HTTP protocols for the relay server's own use.

+The Shadowsocks protocol is used because it operates on layer 4, making it very fast.
+Additionally, there are many user-friendly client applications that support this protocol.

 You will need two types of servers:
 * **Upstream Server**: A server with access to the free internet, likely located in a foreign data center.
 * **Relay Server**: A server that can connect to the upstream server and is accessible to users, likely located in the same region as the users.